zerekis/debian_ramdisk/README.md

 # RamDisk for Debian 12

-In this Tutorial I'll shall show you how to create a Ram Drive using brd.ko on Debian 12.
+In this Tutorial, I will show you how to create a Ram-disk using brd.ko on Debian 12.
-RAM Drive will be saved in backup file whenever process will stop.
-And restore information from it when process starts.
+RAM Drive will be saved in backup file whenever process will stop, and restore information from it when process starts.
 ___
 > Note:
-> Currenty, only configuration process is available, and you can download these files.
+> Currently, only configuration files are available, and you can download these files.
 In the future, I'll create an installation script file.
 ## Structure

 What should be in the end: